Every request to Spectron must carry a context or management API key as an HTTP Bearer token:

 MCP

-MCP clients (Claude Desktop, Cursor, Claude Code) use the same API-KEY value in the MCP transport config.
+MCP clients (Claude Desktop, Cursor, Claude Code) send the same Bearer token in the MCP transport config (Authorization: Bearer …).
 Run spectron mcp to print an install snippet.

 Key rotation